-Here is our latest news – you can subscribe to receive a monthly bulletin by filling in your details in the login on the bottom left of every page.
+Here is our latest news – you can subscribe to receive a regular bulletin by filling in your details in the login on the bottom left of every page.
 To read about our members whose stories have appeared in the press, see our latest news page.

 CHECT launches Champions awards

 Do you know a little champion?
 Every parent of a child affected by Rb is acutely aware of the disruption and upset treatment and check-ups can have on not just the patient, but on their siblings too.

 We are keen to recognise the outstanding bravery and courage shown by all children affected by Rb and, thanks to the generosity of Credit Suisse, we are now able to invite nominations to the CHECT Champion awards.